Get Course Credit for Your Work

 How much do courses cost without the optional credits?

-Each course has a $70 registration fee that must be paid via credit card during registration.
+Each course has a registration fee that must be paid via credit card during registration.
+The registration fee is $70 for four-week courses and $60 for two-week courses.
 We highly recommend having your credit card information available when you begin the registration process.

 Is there a cost for the graduate-level continuing education credits?

-Yes, these optional credits require an additional fee of $95 for two credits (each of our courses is for two credits).
+Yes, these optional credits require an additional fee of $95 for two credits (four-week courses) and $55 for one credit (two-week courses).
 This additional fee will be collected during the course.

 Will I receive a course completion certificate?